 If you ever hope either to be an angel investor or to find an angel investor for your business, LinkedIn’s Angel Investor Group is highly regarded as a very worthwhile resources for an inside look into the world of angel investors.

-The group can be selective about who it accepts, so be a conscientious contributor and don’t spam with product or investment information.
+Although the group can be selective about who it accepts.
+So be a conscientious contributor and don’t spam with product or investment information.
 But if you take the time to thoughtfully participate, this LinkedIn group offers incredible opportunities to learn about financing and make valuable connections.

 8. Band of Entrepreneurs